 The Wilderness Trail Region Porsche Club of America became an official branch in July 9th, 1978.
 It all started with a petition that was circulated to determine the interest in forming a new P.C.A. region in the Kingsport area.
 At a meeting in April, the proposed region was named the Wilderness Trail Region and eight persons were selected to serve as the first Board of Directors.

-On June 8, 1978, a proposal was read to the Board of Directors of Smokey Mountains region petitioning them to indorse the establishment of the Wilderness Trail Region which included the Tennessee counties of Sullivan, Washington, Hawkins, Greene, Johnson, Hancock, Unicoi, and Carter.
+On June 8, 1978, a proposal was read to the Board of Directors of Smoky Mountains region petitioning them to indorse the establishment of the Wilderness Trail Region which included the Tennessee counties of Sullivan, Washington, Hawkins, Greene, Johnson, Hancock, Unicoi, and Carter.
 The Board could not have been more cooperative and receptive and passed the proposal by unanimous vote.

 A letter to the President of First Settlers Region requesting the relinquishment of the Virginia counties of Lee, Scott, Wise, Washington, Dickinson, Buchanan, and Russell brought the same hoped for cooperation and endorsement of our region.